ashoksteelers12/WR-Draft-Predictive-Models/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](http://forthebadge.com)

 A set of predictive models to help determine accurate ways for predicting the selected round for WRs in the NFL Draft by utilizing a combination of TDA and ML techniques, such as k-means clustering, persistent homology, and random forest classifier.
 The project additionally analyses previous drafts with a focus on WRs from Power Five conferences in the 2018, 2019, and 2020 NFL Drafts, who were also invited to the NFL Combine.
+The project was completed for MATH 478 in Spring 2021.

 ## Table of Contents